manjaro-libhybris/manjaro-arm-tools/README.md

 This script is used to create packages for ARM architectures.
 It assumes you have filled out the PACKAGER section of your `/etc/makepkg.conf`.

+Options inside [] are optional.
+Use `-h` to see what the defaults are.

 **Syntax**

 ```
-buildarmpkg -p package -a architecture
+buildarmpkg -p package [-a architecture]
 ```

 To build an armv7h package, place yourself in the folder, that contains a folder with the PKGBUILD, named as the package you want to build.
 Then run: